-To be considered for admission to Graduate Programs in Cultural Analysis and Theory, all applicants must hold a baccalaureate degree from an accredited college or university with a suitable overall grade point average and with a high average in a major field appropriate to study in Comparative Literature or Cultural Studies.
-Applicants should also have a good command of at least one, and preferably two, foreign languages.
+To be considered for admission to Graduate Programs in Cultural Analysis and Theory, all applicants must hold a baccalaureate degree from an accredited college or university with a suitable overall grade point average and with a high average in a major field appropriate to study in Comparative Literature, Cultural Studies or Women's & Gender Studies.
 In addition, they must submit the following by January 15th:

-5. An appropriate score on the Graduate Record Examination General Test (GRE); Institution Code 2548; Department Code 2902
+An appropriate score on the Graduate Record Examination General Test (GRE) Institution Code 2548; Department Code 2902

-6. Two term papers or other writing samples in literature or a related field;
+Two term papers or other writing samples (20-25 pages) in literature, cultural studies, or women's and gender studies (or a related field), depending on the track applied for.

 In addition to your online application and uploaded documents, please send original transcripts to: